 - Asylum– This is a place that is a hospital to take care of mentally ill people.

 - Barrack – This is a large building or group of buildings where soldiers live in.

-- Cottage – This is a simple and small house built in countryside, mostly farm labors
+- Cottage – This is a simple and small house built in the countryside, mostly farm labourers live in.

 - House – This is a place built usually to live a family.

 - Igloo– This is a temporary shelter built by Eskimos.
 It is a small dome-shaped house.
 Blocks of hard snow are used to build this.

 More Names for Homes of Persons